lucasfreire01/Recognition_iamges_labels/README.md

 ## Pre_Processing
 ### Type and grayscale
-The first thing did was transform the type of values from int to float32 because processing is more computationally cheap, next used coding in the y_train and y_test and transformed in the grayscale because images are 3 buses (R, G, B) for example (187, 222, 87) when we get a gray image in RGB will be for example(187, 187, 187) we have gray in the RGB base when all values are the same the color is gray this enables us to use 1 buses because the number is the same that is the 3 buses(R G B), bellow is an example in the gray.
+The first thing did was transform the type of values from int to float32 because processing is more computationally cheap, normalization of these variables based in white(255)next used coding in the y_train and y_test and transformed in the grayscale, because images are 3 buses (R, G, B) for example (187, 222, 87) when we get a gray image in RGB, will be for example(187, 187, 187) we have gray in the RGB base when all values are the same the color is gray this enables us to use 1 buses because the number is the same that is the 3 buses(R G B), bellow is an example in the gray.
 After we norm these values based on the white number in RGB (255).
 Here there is an example of grayscale.<br>
 ![colorful_picture](https://github.com/lucasfreire01/Recognition_iamges_labels/blob/main/download3.png)<br>
 ![gray_picture](https://github.com/lucasfreire01/Recognition_iamges_labels/blob/main/download4.png)<br>
 ### Noise_Random